Hecter94/EndlessSky-PluginArchive/Working/RW Ships/README.md

-A small collection of custom ships: one drone and some multipurpose freighter/utility ships, most of which can carry varying amounts of drones.
+A small collection of custom ships: primarily drones and multipurpose freighter/utility ships, most of which can carry varying amounts of drones.
 If the ES Defense Drone Plugin is also installed, non-miner merchants will be loaded with Defense Drones.

 ESDD link: https://github.com/starmlerp/ESDefenseDronePlugin